How Do Keyless Entry Systems Work?

 Types of Keyless Access Systems

-All keyless access control systems have one thing in common, namely the lack of traditional keys and lock cylinders in the doors.
+All keyless remote access control systems have one thing in common, namely the lack of traditional keys and lock cylinders in the doors.
 Instead, you lock and unlock a keyless access control system either using a key card, a key fob, or a mobile device, be it a smartphone, a tablet, or another mobile gadget.
 This is where the name “keyless” is derived from — not the most imaginative name ever conceived, we know!

 To give an example, with a keyless fob access system for business, you can distribute fobs to all employees, and these will leverage Bluetooth technology to unlock your locks from a short distance.
 However, such a system is operational at relatively close distances given the relative limitations of RFID and NFC technology.
 It will still be able to detect your presence within its operational range and lock or unlock doors automatically.
 These sorts of locks are becoming more and more prevalent in all sorts of businesses.

 On the other hand, Wi-Fi and IP systems like those used by wireless locks for businesses, or smart access control, have unrestricted range given that your network is powerful enough.
 Hence, armed with uninterrupted Internet connection you have access to your door locks anytime and from anywhere.
 Of course, the lock should be connected to your home or office Wi-Fi network to work.